 - Sharing food at school is not allowed.

-- Nut and peanut products may not be brought to school at any time by students or staff.
+- Nut and peanut products may not be brought to school at any time.
 Remember this when sending lunches, snacks or birthday treats.
 Look for sunflower butters, which serve as an alternative to peanut butter.
 Note, Nutella, which contains nuts, may not be brought to school.

 If your child has severe and/or life-threatening allergies, read below and contact the Health Office.